 Historically, we collected services fees from the information technology services we provided through Puyi Bohui.
 The services fees were calculated based on the expected labor cost, project management services fee and a certain percentage of gross profit.
 Revenue from such services was recognized according to completion percentage plus total contract amount.
 Since 2018, we gradually transitioned Puyi Bohui's IT services to focus on meeting our internal needs.
-As a result, our net revenues generated from information technology services decreased from RMB11.6 million for the year ended June 30, 2019, and we no longer incurred cost of sales in relation to purchases of IT services from external suppliers from the year ended June 30, 2019.
-In addition, we generated revenue of RMB1.1 million (US\$160,000) from factoring services in the year ended June 30, 2019 through Shenzhen Baoying Factoring Co., Ltd. ([[[[]]]][[[]]][[]]]], a wholly-owned subsidiary.
+As a result, our net revenues generated from information technology services decreased from RMB11.6 million for the year ended June 30, 2018 to nil for the year ended June 30, 2019, and we no longer incurred cost of sales in relation to purchases of IT services from external suppliers from the year ended June 30, 2019.
+In addition, we generated revenue of RMB1.1 million (US\$160,000) from factoring services in the year ended June 30, 2019 through Shenzhen Baoying Factoring Co., Ltd. (圳宝盈业保公), a wholly-owned subsidiary.